Last updated on December 11th, 2019 at 01:47 am

 - black pepper

-- Pre-heat the oven to 190 degrees C. To prepare the squash, lay each on its side and carefully cut 1 and 1/2 inch thick slices.
+- Pre-heat the oven to 190 degrees C. To prepare the squash, lay each on its side and carefully cut 1 and ½ inch thick slices.
 Using a small cookie cutter, cut a circle in the centre of each round to create a ring.
 It may take some grunt to push the cutter through and the rings may break; no matter.
+Discard any seeds and cut the inside round in to cubes.

 - Place the squash rounds in a roasting pan and drizzle with olive oil.
 Season with sea salt and place in the oven for 20 minutes.